-Restaurant Costs 101
+Restaurant Startup Costs 101

-First it is important to understand the costs you’ll incur before your doors even open.
-Many of these costs come from restaurant permits and licenses.
-Once your restaurant adheres to industry standards, you’ll want to think about other fundamental start-up costs, which can include:
+Firstly, it’s important to understand the restaurant startup costs you’ll incur before your doors even open.
+Many of these costs come from restaurant permits and licence fee payments.

 Renovation (depending on the current state of the acquired facility)